matt123miller/dnd-journal/game-2/game-2.md

 Balasar begins to intimidate him, lifting him into the air and takes the llama back.

 A body suddenly impacts the floor next to them, wrapped in a cloak.

 Looking up the see a bridge above with people gesticulating over the edge

 Looking back to the body, they see a hand sticking out from the cloak with pulsating grey tattoos on it.

+SESSION END.